Colonel Paul J. Kassebaum, Commander

 As an Ordnance officer, he served as a platoon leader, company XO, operations officer, and shop officer in the 71st Corps Support BN in Bamberg, Germany.
 He commanded B Company, 187 Ordnance Battalion in Fort Jackson, SC.

-LTC Mesngon is a graduate of the Ordnance Officer Basic Course, Combined Logistics Captains Career Course (CLC3), Combined Arms Services Staff School, and the Army Command and General Staff Officer’s Course.
-He holds a B.A. and Ph.D. in biology and is DoD Acquisition Level 2 certified in Program Management and Science & Technology Management.
+COL Mesngon is a graduate of the Ordnance Officer Basic Course, Combined Logistics Captains Career Course (CLC3), Combined Arms Services Staff School, and the Army Command and General Staff Officer's Course.
+He holds a B.A. and Ph.D. in biology and achieved DoD Acquisition practitioner certification in Program Management and Science & Engineering and Technical Management.

-LTC Mesngon’s military awards and decorations include the Bronze Star Medal, Meritorious Service Medal (5 OLC), the Joint Service Commendation Medal (2 OLC), the Army Commendation Medal, the Army Achievement Medal (2 OLC), and the Army Staff Identification Badge.
-LTC Mesngon is an Honorable Member in the Order of the Dragon and a member of the Order of Military Medical Merit.
+COL Mesngon's military awards and decorations include the Bronze Star Medal, Meritorious Service Medal (5 OLC), the Joint Service Commendation Medal (2 OLC), the Army Commendation Medal, the Army Achievement Medal (2 OLC), and the Army Staff Identification Badge.
+COL Mesngon is an Honorable Member in the Order of the Dragon and a member of the Order of Military Medical Merit.

 James F. Dillman, Ph.D., Chief Science Officer